 On an island without peat, the supply of wood that these wrecks provided kept generations of islanders warm: it has even been said that prayers were said in church to seek the Lord's assistance in ensuring that this supply of fuel didn't dry up.
 The construction of the Start Point lighthouse at the island's west end in 1806 helped mariners considerably, but it was only in the era of radar that Sanday became visible enough to be more consistently avoided.

 The main settlements on Sanday are at Lady Village, approximately in the centre of the island, and Kettletoft, on a small peninsula projecting south from the island.
 The island's population shrank from over 2000 in 1881 to 533 in 1991: and still further to 478 in 2001.
-The signs of this depopulation are visible throughout the island, and in some parts it seems that for every inhabited croft, cottage or farm there is at least one more abandoned and in ruins.
+More recently there has been a slight revival, with 494 residents being recorded in 2011.
+The signs of longer-term depopulation are visible throughout the island, and in some parts it seems that for every inhabited croft, cottage or farm there is at least one more abandoned and in ruins.
 There are also two ruined churches on the island: Cross Kirk, near Kettletoft, and Lady Kirk, near Lady.
 The latter comes complete with The Devil's Clawmarks, a rather spooky set of grooves in the balustrade at the top of a set of steps.

 If the evidence of recent habitation is strong throughout Sanday, so is the evidence of its ancient residents, stretching back thousands of years.
 Sanday has been referred to as the connoisseur's island for archaeology, and wherever you look, there seem to be humps and bumps that date back beyond recorded history.